 1984's Rocktober Blood is a heavy metal themed horror/slasher film about a wanna-be rock star who is convicted and executed for a string of murders.
 A year later he seemingly returns from the dead to torment his ex-girlfriend, who's now fronting his old band.
 The fictional "Rocktober" band's music (performed by the obscure '80s metal act Sorcery) is pretty bad-ass but the movie is cheesy to the extreme, with sub-par acting and a lame, unnecessary last minute plot twist.
 Re-watch Trick or Treat from 1986 instead.

-1988's Not of This Earth is a no-budget remake of a Fifties flick that's notable for providing former teenage adult-film queen Traci Lords with her first non-XXX acting role.
+1988's Not of This Earth is a no-budget remake of a Fifties flick and it's notable for being former teenage adult-film queen Traci Lords' first non-XXX acting credit.
 She plays a nurse who's hired by a mysterious client to provide him with daily, private blood transfusions.
 Eventually she figures out that her "patient" is an alien who's come to Earth as an advance scout for an invasion.
 Traci looks fabulous, of course, but she couldn't act worth a damn at this stage and the attempts at "horror comedy" fall flat.
-This may not have been the best start to her "legit" acting career, but Traci kept on truckin', kept her clothes on and eventually became an iconic figure in the genre-film community.
+Not of This Earth may not have been the most impressive start to her "legit" acting career, but to her credit Traci kept on truckin', kept her clothes on, and eventually became an iconic figure in the genre-film community.

-Hopefully I'll have time to return with another batch of YouTube horror recommendations before the Halloween season truly gets going, but these picks should keep most fright flick fans occupied for a while.
+Hopefully I'll have time to return with another batch of YouTube horror recommendations soon, but these picks should keep most fright flick fans occupied for a while.
 Thanks for reading and stay Tubed!